Professional practice

 Arbitration & related court applications

-Bibek has developed considerable experience in arbitration and related court applications.
-He has advised and acted either as sole or junior counsel in arbitrations conducted in London and abroad, including ad hoc arbitrations and arbitrations conducted under the HKIAC, ICC, LCIA, LMAA and SICC Rules.
+Bibek has considerable experience in arbitration and related court applications and it makes up a substantial proportion of his overall practice.
+He has advised and acted either as sole or junior counsel in arbitrations conducted in London and abroad and is familiar with working in arbitrations conducted under all the main institutional rules: e.g. HKIAC, ICC, LCIA, LMAA, SIAC and UNCITRAL rules as well as ad-hoc arbitrations.
 Recent instructions include:

-• Nori Holding & ors v PJSC National Bank Trust & anor (LCIA Arbitration), junior counsel (with Nathan Pillow KC and Anton Dudnikov), instructed by Steptoe & Johnson LLP, for the successful counterclaimant Banks against subsidiaries of the O1 Group in respect of a major US$600m fraud.
-The arbitration culminated in a five week final hearing, included complex statistical evidence, as well as five substantial interlocutory hearings relating to jurisdiction, security for costs, amendments, security for the claim, disclosure of funders and admissibility of evidence.
-A further one week quantum hearing was held in May 2023.
+• Nori Holding & ors v PJSC National Bank Trust & anor (LCIA Arbitration), junior counsel (with Nathan Pillow KC and Anton Dudnikov), instructed by Steptoe & Johnson LLP, for the successful counterclaimant Banks against subsidiaries of the O1 Group in respect of a major ~US$600m fraud.
+Bibek was initially instructed in respect of an anti-suit injunction: Nori & ors v PJSC Bank Otkritie Financial Corp [2018] EWHC 1343 (Comm), [2018] 2 Lloyd’s Rep 80 and thereafter was instructed in the underlying arbitration.
+The arbitration culminated in a five-week final hearing and included complex statistical evidence, as well as five substantial interlocutory hearings relating to jurisdiction, security for costs, amendments, security for the claim, disclosure of funders and admissibility of evidence.
+An award on liability (now public) was issued in 2021, A one week quantum hearing was held in May 2023, with a further award having been issued.

 • Todwick Holdings Limited v Shell Overseas Investment BV, junior counsel (with James Willan KC), instructed by Reed Smith LLP, successfully resisting an anti-suit injunction in respect of Dutch proceedings, alleged to have been brought in breach of an LCIA arbitration clause.
 Bibek is also instructed in the underlying arbitration proceedings.